 - 4.71 Leaders may enter an enemy ZOC only if stacked with a friendly combat unit (and Leader Elephants are combat units) or if that ZOC is already occupied by a friendly combat unit.
 Like combat units, leaders, too, must cease movement upon entering an enemy ZOC.
-A leader (including his Leader Elephant) may leave an enemy ZOC only if he receives order(s) from his OC (4.4). - 4.72 The instant an enemy combat unit moves adjacent to a friendly leader, or if an enemy combat unit is adjacent to a friendly leader after Shock combat, that friendly leader can immediately withdraw from one to three hexes, player's choice, away from the enemy unit.
+A leader (including his Leader Elephant) may leave an enemy ZOC only if he receives order(s) from his OC (4.4). - 4.72 The instant an enemy combat unit moves adjacent by any means (6.0, 8.5, 8.6, etc.) to a friendly leader that is not already in an enemy ZOC, that friendly leader may immediately withdraw from 1 to 3 hexes, player's choice, away from the enemy unit.
 The hexes can be any the leader could enter during normal movement (6.27).
-The leader may withdraw whether he is alone in a hex or stacked with a friendly combat unit.
+The leader may withdraw whether he is alone in a hex or stacked with a friendly combat unit, but not if stacked with a Leader Elephant.
 If the leader is not stacked with a combat unit and does not withdraw or cannot withdraw because he is surrounded by impassable terrain, enemy units or ZOCs through which he would have to move, he is, instead, eliminated.
 Withdrawing has no effect on his MA or any other capabilities.
 A leader stacked with a combat unit that uses Orderly Withdrawal may withdraw with the unit (6.51).
+A leader that is adjacent to an enemy combat unit cannot withdraw and is eliminated if that combat units enters its hex by any means.

-- 4.73 Casualties to leaders are determined prior to resolving Shock Combat.
+4.73 Casualties to leaders are determined prior to resolving Shock Combat.
 If either or both players have a leader stacked with one of the units involved in the Shock Combat, the player rolls the die for each such leader.
 If the die roll is 1-9, nothing has happened; if it is a 0, the leader has suffered a casualty.
 The affected player must now determine the effect by rolling the die again and consulting The Leader Casualty Table.
-See 8.19 for Missile Fire casualties. - 4.74 Eliminated leaders are immediately removed from play.
-All leaders, other than the OC, may be replaced when eliminated.
-This is done by having the OC issue an Individual Order to replace a fallen subordinate with a Replacement leader.
+See 8.19 for Missile Fire casualties.
+Eliminated leaders are immediately removed from play.

+4.74 All leaders, other than the OC, may be replaced when eliminated.
+This is done by having the OC issue an IO to replace a fallen subordinate with a Replacement leader.
 Eliminated Tribunes and Praefects are simply placed back on the map.
 The OC does not have to be within range of any unit; simply place the Replacement leader (or returning Tribune/Praefect) in any hex containing a unit the leader is capable of commanding.
-The Replacement leader is Finished for that turn; flip to his reverse side.
+The Replacement leader is Finished for that Game Turn.
 The number of Replacement leaders provided is a design-intent play limitation.
 If there are no Replacement leaders available, a leader may not be replaced.
 This, again, does not apply to Tribunes and Praefects.